elestio-examples/dbgate/README.md

     USER_con2: root => login
     PASSWORD_con2: TEST => password
     PORT_con2: 3306 => port of the db
-    ENGINE_con2: mysql@dbgate-plugin-mysql => don't modify this
+    ENGINE_con2: mysql@dbgate-plugin-mysql => depend of your db, you can find engine value in the list of engines below

 **_step4_** Click on `Update & Restart`, your db will be shown in DbGate

-# Engine
+# Engines

-To use your db on DbGate you'll have to add your engine in environment variable.
-Here is what you need to add for each db:

     mssql@dbgate-plugin-mssql - Microsoft SQL Server
     mysql@dbgate-plugin-mysql - MySQL